A man is walking his dog in a raging thunderstorm when his pet is suddenly killed off-screen by some unseen, malevolent force.

 Sue: Right!
-That’s a mark off for killing a dog.
+That’s a mark off straightaway.
 There was no need for that.

-The action shifts to the Doctor tinkering with Bessie in his garage.
-As Jo starts bleating on about the Age of Aquarius, the Doctor berates her for her silly, superstitious ways, exclaiming that he’ll never make a scientist out of her.
+And then the action shifts to the Doctor tinkering with Bessie in his garage.
+As Jo starts bleating on about the Age of Aquarius, the Doctor berates her silly, superstitious ways, exclaiming that he’ll never make a real scientist out of her.

-Sue: How is making Jo answer the phones all day going to turn her into a scientist?
-The Doctor can be so patronising sometimes.
-He has definitely got out on the wrong side of the bed again this week.
+Sue: How is getting her to answer the phones all day supposed to turn her into a scientist?
+The Doctor can be so patronising, sometimes.
+He’s definitely got out on the wrong side of the bed again this week.

-The Doctor proves that magic doesn’t really exist by having Bessie drive around all by itself – it even honks its horn via remote control.
+The Doctor proves that magic doesn’t exist by having Bessie drive around all by itself.
+It even honks its horn via remote control.

 Sue: It’s not exactly KITT, is it?
-I mean, come on, let’s face it, it’s not even Herbie Goes to Monte Carlo.
+I mean, it isn’t even Herbie Goes to Monte Carlo.

-Meanwhile, a reporter for BBC3 is recording a piece to camera.
-He is standing in the Devil’s Hump, a Bronze Age burial mound that is said to contain the tomb of a great warrior.
-The tomb is due to be opened later that night.
+Meanwhile a reporter for BBC3 is recording a piece to camera from Devil’s Hump, a Bronze Age burial mound that’s about to be excavated later that night.

 Sue: It’s Most Haunted meets Time Team meets Nationwide.

-Sue enjoys the programme within the programme, and she praises the way the media is used to provide the background to the story.
-She hopes that Alistair Fergus and his crew will form an integral part of the plot.
+Sue likes the way the media are on hand to deliver the story’s background exposition, and she hopes Alistair Fergus and his crew become integral to the plot.

 Sue: This is great.
 It feels really fresh.
 I love it.

 Sue: Oh no!
 Not again!
-Seriously, this is getting very silly now.
-Is the Master in every Jon Pertwee story from this point on?
+Seriously, this is getting silly now.
+Is the Master in every Jon Pertwee story?

-Meanwhile, Jo and the Doctor are racing to Devil’s End in Bessie, but an ill wind sends them in the wrong direction.
-The Doctor will eventually blame Jo’s map reading skills for this unwanted detour.
+The Doctor and Jo race to Devil’s End in Bessie, but when an ill wind sends them in the wrong direction, the Doctor blames Jo’s map reading skills for the unwanted detour.

 Sue: I hate it when the Doctor isn’t pleasant to Jo.
-There’s just no need for it.
-And I had a purple hat just like Jo’s when I was growing up; I called it my Donny Osmond hat.
-I loved that hat.
+There’s no need for it.
+Incidentally, I had a purple hat like Jo’s when I was growing up.
+I called it my Donny Osmond hat.
+I bloody loved that hat.

 Sue: Why is that gargoyle smoking a cigarette?

-The episode concludes with the Master summoning a great force just as the tomb is opened.
-The Doctor is knocked unconscious by an icy blast, although this detail is completely lost on Sue.
+When the tomb is opened, the Doctor is knocked unconscious by an icy blast, although this detail is completely wasted on Sue.

-Sue: It’s a shame this story hasn’t been VidFired.
-The quality of this print is horrendous.
+Sue: The quality of this print is horrendous, Neil.

 Me: I’m sorry but this is the only copy I have.
-It’s a digital rip of a VHS copy.
-It’s the best that I could do.
+It’s a digital rip of a VHS.
+It’s the best I can do.

-Sue: It looks like we’re watching a snuff film.top
+Sue: It looks like we’re watching a snuff film.

-Benton and Yates finish watching the Rugby and then they tune into BBC3, just in time to see Jo cooing over a prostrate Doctor before the channel suddenly interrupts its live transmission.
+Benton and Yates tune into BBC3 just in time to see Jo cooing over a prostrate Doctor.
+And then the channel cuts the live transmission.

-Sue: Or an episode of My Fat Dog Smells Like Cheese.
+Sue: Or My Fat Dog Smells Like Cheese.

-Sue: It’s not exactly Han Solo in The Empire Strikes Back, but it is eerily similar.
+Sue: It’s not exactly Han Solo in The Empire Strikes Back, but it’s close.

 Me: I know.

 Sue: How long has the Master been living in this village?
 Weeks?
 Months?
-Did he have to give weekly sermons, just so he could blend in with the community?
+Did he have to give weekly sermons in order to blend in with the local community?
 Did he open many fetes?
-Christen many children?
+Christen any children?
 Did he marry anyone?
 Would it still count if he did?
 Is there any fan-fiction written about this period in the Master’s life?

-Me: That’s pretty niche, even for Doctor Who fans.
+Me: That’s niche, even for Doctor Who fans.

-When Yates claims that they can’t reach the Brigadier because he left the opera and went on somewhere else without leaving a contact number, I suggest that Alistair is conducting an extramarital affair.
+Yates can’t reach the Brigadier because he left the opera and went on somewhere else without leaving a contact number.
+I casually suggest that Alistair is conducting an extramarital affair.

 Sue: He had better not be!